 Furniture: Birch is light in weight, strong, durable, and affordable.
 It is a great option for almost all indoor woodworking projects.
 Its light reddish-brown color gives a decent look and brings a contemporary freshness.
 Birch wood is not suitable for outdoor furniture.
 It is not rot-resistant.

 Plywood/veneer: All species of Birch are used for making plywood and veneer sheets.
-Veneer’s sheet is a thin layer of wood.
-It is inexpensive or affordable compared to the solid birch wood.
+The veneer’s sheet is a thin layer of wood.
+It is inexpensive compared to the solid birch wood.

 Furniture: Aspen is great for furniture because of its rustic look and durability.
 It is also preferred for furniture because it holds stains and paints well.